Intelligent-Instruments-Lab/iil.is/src/routes/news/marcos_residency.md

 import CaptionedImage from "../../components/Images/CaptionedImage.svelte"
 </script>

-Between August and September 2022, the Intelligent Instruments Lab hosted a new visiting researcher, Marco Donnarumma.
+Between August and September 2022, the Intelligent Instruments Lab hosted a new visiting researcher, <a href="https://marcodonnarumma.com/">Marco Donnarumma</a>.
 Working since the early 2000s, Marco’s aristic practice moves across media art, interactive computer music and contemporary performance.
 He is an independent artist and researcher, whose work combines performance with body art, movement, sound and technologies such as robotics, machine learning, psychoacoustic techniques.
 The focus of his work is on the body and the ways it can become a language to speak critically of ritual, power and technology.

 <CaptionedImage
 src="news/marco_lores-5228.jpg"
 alt="A person smiling in the lab, yellow shelving system in background" caption="Marco Donnarumma visiting the IIL"/>

 While Marco is known for his work in media art, theater and performance, he is also actively involved in human-computer interaction and unconventional computing.
-In that context, in 2010 he created the XTH Sense, a free and open biophysical musical instrument.
+In that context, in 2010 he created <a href="https://marcodonnarumma.com/works/xth-sense/">the XTH Sense</a>, a free and open biophysical musical instrument.
 The XTH Sense amplifies sounds from heart, blood and muscles of a performer’s body and uses them to create music, video or light in real-time.

 <CaptionedImage
 src="news/marco_lores-5243.jpg"